June 1, 2023 —Staff members at Kendal at Lexington recently dived into some friendly competition.

 Though not all proposals claimed top honors, “We want to take pieces of each and every idea and utilize them in one way or another now and into the future,” said executive director and CEO Jan E. Bigelow.

-Funded by a $10,000 grant from the Kendal Corporation, the Kendal System affiliate services and resource arm, for a project to increase workforce engagement, the Shark Tank contest began to take root when staff members shared valuable input about improving time off policies at a Kendal at Lexington recruitment and retention committee meeting.
+Funded by a $10,000 grant from the Kendal Corporation, the Kendal System affiliate services and resource arm, for a project to increase workforce engagement, the idea for the contest began to take root when staff members shared valuable input about improving time off policies at a Kendal at Lexington recruitment and retention committee meeting.

 The Power of Suggestions

 “It occurred to us… since our staff has such incredible suggestions to offer regarding our request for recommended changes to our time-off policies, what other great ideas might they have?” said Megan Whorley, director of human resources.
-“Shark Tank was a fun way to create a platform for our staff to provide even more terrific suggestions about anything to improve their employment experience here.”
+“A contest was a fun way to create a platform for our staff to provide even more terrific suggestions about anything to improve their employment experience here.”

 Nurse supervisor Amanda Bartley’s winning idea of a family day was inspired by the fun she used to have at her grandfather’s company picnics.
 “I thought, what a great way to enjoy the day with co-workers and family and showcase the beautiful Kendal campus.”